hexbatch/apple-core/gokabam-layers/gk-layers/inventory.md

 When the customer puts the inventory in his basket, a new lot is made from the lot template,
 * a sub-pool is made and put into the lot
-* or the inventory tokens are put into the lot
+* or the inventory elements are put into the lot

 ## Lot templates